-Tom Bossert’s resignation as Donald Trump’s homeland security adviser has been linked to the arrival of John Bolton as new national security chief.
-Photograph: Jim Watson/AFP/Getty Images
+Donald Trump's homeland security adviser has become the latest official to leave the White House prematurely, a day after John Bolton joined the president's team as his new national security chief.

 As recently as this weekend, Tom Bossert was being dispatched by the administration to the Sunday talk shows to defend Mr Trump's plan to send National Guard troops to the border.
 He also offered one of the first official US responses to the alleged chemical attack in Syria.

 Sarah Huckabee Sanders, the White House press secretary, said Mr Bossert had resigned.
 "The president is grateful for Tom's commitment to the safety and security of our great country . . .
 President Trump thanks him for his patriotic service and wishes him well."

 However, political observers of the administration linked Mr Bossert's departure to the arrival of Mr Bolton, the former US ambassador to the UN under George W Bush.

 "John Bolton wants his own team," said Thomas Wright, an expert at the Brookings Institution.
 Mr Bolton, Mr Wright said, "distrusts career officials".
 But the president will face trouble finding outsiders to come in, given that many mainstream foreign policy experts signed an anti-Trump letter during the 2016 campaign.

 “One of [Mr Bolton’s] early tests will be whether he can persuade President Trump to relax the ban on the NeverTrumpers,” said Mr Wright.